contrapunctus-1/chronometrist/README.md

 9. Some way to update buffers every second without making Emacs unusable. (impossible?)
 10. "Day summary" - for users who use the "reason" feature to note the specifics of their actual work.
 Combine the reasons together to create a descriptive overview of the work done in the day.
 11. Commands to rename a project, delete a project (erasing all records)
+12. Tree of tasks (i.e. sub-tasks etc)

 ### chronometrist-report
 1. Highlight column of current day
 2. Add support for other locale weeks/weekday names

 ### Miscellaneous
-1. README - add images, link to a Jabber webclient
+1. README - add images
 2. [-] Document API somewhere (list of functions, their argument lists, and outputs)
 3. Use Cask?
-4. Create test timelog file and UI behaviour tests
+4. [-] Create test timelog file and UI behaviour tests

 ## Contributions and contact
 Feedback and MRs very welcome. 🙂